stm32duino/wiki_contrib/Libraries.md

 * [X-NUCLEO-GNSS1A1](https://github.com/stm32duino/X-NUCLEO-GNSS1A1): to support the X-NUCLEO-GNSS1A1 expansion board using the TESEO-LIV3F module.
 It depends on the following libraries:
   * [MicroNMEA](https://github.com/stevemarple/MicroNMEA)

+> [!NOTE]
-[[/img/Note-icon.png|alt="Note"]] In order to perform the firmware upgrade, the following Java application should be used:
+> In order to perform the firmware upgrade, the following Java application should be used:

   * [Teseo-LIV3F-Flash-Updater](https://github.com/stm32duino/Teseo-LIV3F-Flash-Updater)

 * [X-NUCLEO-IDB05A1](https://github.com/stm32duino/X-NUCLEO-IDB05A1): it is a Bluetooth Low Energy evaluation board based on the SPBTLE-RF BlueNRG-MS RF module.
 It depends on the following library: